Best Time to Visit

-However, there is plenty to experience outside of these months and the best time to visit will depend on the activities you are interested in and the wildlife you'd like to spot.
-Tanzania's seasons and wildlife numbers are governed by the rains, so your experience will vary dependant on when you choose to travel.
+However, there is plenty to experience outside of these months, and the best time to visit will depend on the activities you are interested in and the wildlife you'd like to spot.
+Tanzania's seasons and wildlife numbers are governed by the rains, so your experience will vary depending on when you choose to travel.

 Enquire now >